History of sound recording: Digital recording

 The first digital audio recorders were reel-to-reel decks introduced by companies such as Denon (1972), Soundstream (1979) and Mitsubishi.
 They used a digital technology known as PCM recording.
 Within a few years, however, many studios were using devices that encoded the digital audio data into a standard video signal, which was then recorded on a U-matic or other videotape recorder, using the rotating-head technology that was standard for video.
-A similar technology was used for a consumer format, Digital Audio Tape (DAT) which used rotating heads on a narrow tape contained in a cassette.
+A similar technology was used for a consumer format, known as Digital Audio Tape (DAT) which used rotating heads on a narrow tape contained in a cassette.
 DAT records at sampling rates of 48 kHz or 44.1 kHz, the latter being the same rate used on compact discs.
 Bit depth is 16 bits, also the same as compact discs.
 DAT was a failure in the consumer-audio field (too expensive, too finicky, and crippled by anti-copying regulations), but it became popular in studios (particularly home studios) and radio stations.
 A failed digital tape recording system was the Digital Compact Cassette (DCC).

 Within a few years after the introduction of digital recording, multitrack recorders (using stationary heads) were being produced for use in professional studios.
-In the early 1990s, relatively low-priced multitrack digital recorders were introduced for use in home studios; they returned to recording on videotape.
+In the early 1990s, relatively affordable multitrack digital recorders were introduced for use in home studios; they returned to recording on videotape.
 The most notable of this type of recorder is the ADAT.
 Developed by Alesis and first released in 1991, the ADAT machine is capable of recording 8 tracks of digital audio onto a single S-VHS video cassette.
-The ADAT machine, followed by the Tascam equivalent, the DA-88, using a smaller Hi-8 video cassette, was a common fixture in professional and home studios around the world until approximately 2000 when it was supplanted by various interfaces and 'DAWs' (digital audio workstations) which allowed a computer's hard drive to be the recording medium..
+The ADAT machine, followed by the Tascam equivalent, the DA-88, using a smaller Hi-8 video cassette, was a common fixture in professional and home studios around the world until approximately 2000 when it was supplanted by the modern-day audio interface, digital audio workstations and recording into hard drives (as well as solid state drives, eventually).